Associate of Applied Science

 Medical Assisting Program

-The Medical Assisting program is intended to prepare students to perform administrative and clinical tasks to assist the physician in many areas of the medical practice.
-The duties of medical assistants may vary from administrative duties to clinical care and treatment of the patient.
-Students will learn to take and record medical histories and vital signs, administer medication, sterilize instruments, assist with minor office procedures and handle patient emergencies.
-In the laboratory area, students will learn to obtain blood samples and perform routine laboratory procedures.
-In the administrative area, students will learn to update and file patient medical records, fill out insurance forms and arrange for hospital admissions and laboratory services.
-Additional administrative duties may include answering phones, greeting patients, handling correspondence, scheduling appointments, and billing.
-Prior to completion of the course of study, students will complete a two hundred twenty-five (225) hour practicum in a medical setting.
+The Medical Assisting program is designed to prepare students to perform both administrative and clinical tasks that assist physicians in various areas of medical practice.
+The responsibilities of medical assistants can range from administrative functions to clinical care and patient treatment.
+Students will learn to take and record medical histories and vital signs, administer medications, sterilize instruments, assist with minor office procedures, and manage patient emergencies.
+In the laboratory setting, students will learn to obtain blood samples and carry out routine laboratory procedures.
+In the administrative aspect, students will learn to update and organize patient medical records, complete insurance forms, and coordinate hospital admissions and laboratory services.
+Additional administrative responsibilities may include answering phones, greeting patients, managing correspondence, scheduling appointments, and processing billing.
+Before completing the course of study, students must finish a two hundred twenty-five (225) hour practicum in a medical environment.

-Upon completion of program requirements, the student will be awarded the Associate of Applied Science in Medical Assisting and will be eligible to sit for the Certified Clinical Medical Assistant (CCMA) exam.
-Required enrollment in MAT 228R: Medical Assistant CCMA Review Course in conjunction with or following the completion of MAT 229: Medical Assisting Practicum is essential to prepare for the Certified Clinical Medical Assistant (CCMA) certification exam.
+Upon fulfilling the program requirements, students will be awarded the Associate of Applied Science in Medical Assisting and will be eligible to take the Certified Clinical Medical Assistant (CCMA) exam.
+It is crucial to enroll in MAT 228R: Medical Assistant CCMA Review Course either concurrently or following the completion of MAT 229: Medical Assisting Practicum to adequately prepare for the Certified Clinical Medical Assistant (CCMA) certification exam.

 Area I: Written Composition